apache/distributedlog/docs/design/main.rst

 LastAddConfirmed
 ~~~~~~~~~~~~~~~~

-DistributedLog leverages bookkeeper’s `LAC` (LastAddConfirmed) protocol - a variation of `two-phase-commit` algorithm to build its data pipeline
+DistributedLog leverages bookkeeper's `LAC` (LastAddConfirmed) protocol - a variation of `two-phase-commit` algorithm to build its data pipeline
 and achieve consistency around it.
 Figure 1 illustrates the basic concepts of this protocol.

 .. figure:: ../images/lacprotocol.png